Portal login

 The human heart gives off electrical impulses, or signals, which tell it to beat.
 Normally, these signals begin in an area of the upper right chamber called the sinoatrial node (sinus node or SA node).
 This node is considered the heart's "natural pacemaker."
 It helps control the heartbeat.
 When the heart detects a signal, it contracts (or beats).

-The normal heart rate in adults is about 60 to 100 beats per minute.
+The normal heart rate in adults is 60 to 100 beats per minute.
 The normal heart rate is faster in children.

 In MAT, many locations in the atria fire signals at the same time.
 Too many signals lead to a rapid heart rate.
 It most often ranges from 100 to 130 beats per minute or more in adults.
 The rapid heart rate may cause the heart to work too hard and not move blood efficiently.
 If the heartbeat is very fast, there is less time for the heart chamber to fill with blood between beats.
 Therefore, not enough blood is pumped to the brain and the rest of the body with each contraction.